danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## LoadPixels()
 ![sample](ch8_6.png){: .medium}
-:   *Figure 8.10: An illustration of how an image is made up of pixels*
+:   *Figure 8.9: An illustration of how an image is made up of pixels*

 For this sample sketch on an image file, only one color in the image will be selected and processed.
 This means that the program will randomly locate and pick any pixel from the image.
-The function `pixels` also analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are used to draw the colored line on screen (see Figure 8.10 above as an illustration but in reality the pixel size is much smaller).
+The function `pixels` also analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are used to draw the colored line on screen (see Figure 8.9 above as an illustration but in reality the pixel size is much smaller).

 The colored lines (see Figures 8.2 and 8.3) are not randomly drawn, but they are based on the x and y coordinates of the pixel selected, and each line is drawn along the whole y axes from that point.
 Apart from the position, the color of the line is based on the RGB values of the selected pixel as well.
 Combining both the position and the color leads to something like a color visualization of the image, an abstract painting unfolding over time.

 Each pixel selected contains color information that is the R (red), G (green), B (blue) and A (alpha) values.
 This is how the data is being stored in the pixels' one dimensional array:

 ![pixel](ch8_7.jpg)
-:   *Figure 8.11: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU.
+:   *Figure 8.10: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU.
 Image from https://idmnyu.github.io/p5.js-image/*[^nyu]

-`loc` is a variable for storing pixel information.
+Let's make a variable `loc` for storing pixel information.
 Each pixel position needs to be clearly located so that a line can be drawn at the right position.
 Following the function `Pixels()`, each pixel takes up four locations: The first pixel with the four RGBA values, then the second pixel with another four RGBA values, and so on, and so forth:

 pixels = [p1, p1, p1, p1, p2, p2, p2, p2, p3, p3, p3, p3…]